helmedeiros/bre-go/docs/architecture/decisions/0034-indexed-set-membership-and-wildcards.md

 ### 3. How does wildcard work?

-The parity target's CSV format has every column on every row.
+Decision-table CSV formats typically have every column on every row.
 A `*` in a column means "this rule does not constrain this dimension."
-The loader has historically had to fan out the wildcard rule into every concrete value the dimension can take (Cartesian product against `knownValues`).
+Naïve loaders fan out the wildcard rule into every concrete value the dimension can take (Cartesian product against the dimension's known values).

 In `engine/indexed` we get this **for free** via the existing key-set walking.
 A rule that does not mention field `X` in its